Amendment to Articles of Incorporation Florida

 An amendment to the articles of incorporation must be filed stating the new name.
 The form can be found through the Division of Corporations.
 The fee to file is $35.
 The same form can be used for other amendments including listing a new official office address and naming a new registered agent.

 If you need help with creating an amendment to articles of incorporation in Florida, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.